 2. Visiting museums and libraries:

-There are many jobs that seek intense research skills in their employees.
-You could be a sure choice in such firms if you have an inclination for gaining knowledge from different sources.
+Many jobs seek intense research skills in their employees.
+You could be a sure choice in such firms if you incline to gain knowledge from different sources.

 In the modern world, the use of different good websites of prominence can also be stated as an equally important skill.
 It may even reveal your true research abilities befitting the modern world needs.